-Drive north from Hermanus to Mossel Bay, and from there, join up with the Garden Route—a 125 mile/ 200 kilometer stretch of coastline that includes some of the best spots in the Western and Eastern Cape provinces.
+Drive east from Hermanus to Mossel Bay, and from there, join up with the Garden Route—a 186 mile/ 300 kilometer stretch of coastline that includes some of the best spots in the Western and Eastern Cape provinces.
 The beauty of the route is that it allows you to stop wherever you want.
-Pause in Wilderness for a stroll along the town's beautiful, windswept beach; or sample one of Knysna's famous oyster restaurants.
-George is home to the best golf course in South Africa, while The Crags is an ideal stop for families thanks to interactive wildlife sanctuaries like Monkeyland and Birds of Eden.
+Pause in the town of Wilderness for a stroll along the town's beautiful, windswept beach; or sample one of Knysna's famous oyster restaurants.
+George is home to one of the best golf courses in South Africa, while The Crags is an ideal stop for families thanks to interactive wildlife sanctuaries like Monkeyland and Birds of Eden.
 The area around The Crags is full of B&Bs, allowing you to get a good night's sleep after a busy day.

 Spend a relaxing morning enjoying the South African hospitality at your B&B before continuing northwards towards Port Elizabeth.
 There are plenty of opportunities for adventure along the way.
-Stop at Bloukrans Bridge to throw yourself off the world's highest bridge bungy jump; or park your car and join a ziplining canopy tour in beautiful Tsitsikamma National Park.
-Jeffrey's Bay is also well worth a visit if you have time—especially if you happen to have an interest in surfing.
-Home to some of the best waves in Africa, this charismatic town has played host to top pros like Kelly Slater, Mick Fanning and South Africa's own Jordy Smith.
+Stop at Bloukrans Bridge to throw yourself off the world's highest bridge bungee jump; or park your car and join a ziplining canopy tour in beautiful Tsitsikamma National Park.
+Jeffreys Bay is also well worth a visit if you have time—especially if you happen to have an interest in surfing.
+Home to some of the best waves in Africa, this charismatic town has played host to top pros like Kelly Slater, Mick Fanning, and South Africa's own Jordy Smith.
 Spend the night just north of Port Elizabeth at idyllic Dungbeetle River Lodge.